jtomassoni/project-2-react/README.md

 ### MVP Goals

-As a user, I want to be able to see the latest SpaceX flight info.
+- As a user, I want to be able to see the latest SpaceX flight info.
-As a user, I want to be able to see all of the SpaceX flights in a list.
+- As a user, I want to be able to see all of the SpaceX flights in a list.
-As a user, I want to be able to click one of the spaceX flights in that list, and be brought to a details screen.
+- As a user, I want to be able to click one of the spaceX flights in that list, and be brought to a details screen.

 ### Stretch Goals

-Any kind of filtering: mission type(Starlink, National Recon Office, NASA), vehicles used(rockets, recovery drone ships), date ranges.
+- Any kind of filtering: mission type(Starlink, National Recon Office, NASA), vehicles used(rockets, recovery drone ships), date ranges.
-Or custom Sorting, oldest first, newest first.(two buttons)
+- Custom Sorting, oldest first, newest first.

 ## Technologies Used